DKRJ13/VR_Project_1/README.md

 ## 4. Hyperparameters and Experiments

- # CNN Model for Face Mask Detection

-##Hyperparameters Used
+# Hyperparameters Used in Part B

 ### **Model Architecture Hyperparameters**
 | Hyperparameter         | Value              | Description |